 In 2004 when Ford launched the Triton modular V-8 engine design I thought it seemed ambitious, but well thought out.
 This new design reduced the amount of parts cast and the ability to use the same part numbers across different engine sizes.

 Unfortunately, when vehicle manufacturers make major changes like this it's often the consumers that pay the price.
 The interesting thing about the Triton V-8 engine is they can log over 300,000 miles or more.
 An impressive accomplishment for any gas engine.

-The problem with the Triton V-8 engine becomes the downtime and repair costs all the way through the ownership cycle.
+The problem with the Ford V-8 engine becomes the downtime and repair costs all the way through the ownership cycle.
 Often people ask me if it’s worth replacing the timing chain on a Triton V-8 engine with more than 150,000 miles showing on the odometer.
 This must remain a judgment call on your part.